 Born David Jones, and changing his name to avoid confusion with Davy Jones of The Monkees, Bowie pottered around as a solo artist in London with unsuccessful material like ‘The Laughing Gnome’.
 He eventually gained some attention with his 1969 single ‘Space Oddity’ and with 1971’s Hunky Dory and 1972’s The Rise and Fall of Ziggy Stardust and the Spiders from Mars he became a superstar.

-While Bowie’s initial period of stardom posited him as an androgynous glam star, he had the good sense to abandon the genre as it burnt out, and reinvented himself as a “Plastic Soul” singer on Young Americans, then as explored of German and electronic sounds in his artistically successful recordings in the second half of the 1970s.
+While Bowie’s initial period of fame posited him as an androgynous glam star, he had the good sense to abandon the genre as it burnt out, and reinvented himself as a “Plastic Soul” singer on Young Americans, then as explored German and electronic sounds in his artistically successful recordings in the second half of the 1970s.
 Significantly, while the punk musicians of the late 1970s generally sought to turn out the older generation of musicians, Bowie retained a position as a valued elder statesman, as he continued to explore new sounds as punk rock hit.

 I’ve only covered Bowie’s work from 1970 to 1980 – it’s generally regarded as his strongest period.
 Much of his 1980s work is viewed less favourably critically, but his post-1990 work definitely has some admirers.
 I’ve only heard 2002’s Heathen, and it was a solid and respectable effort, but not enough to convince me that it was worth spending time with his later career.
 His final two albums, 2013’s The Next Day and 2016’s Blackstar (released two days before his death) were among his best received, and that’s where I’d probably go if I wanted to hear more Bowie.